Day one on the Arizona Trail.

-Expect reflections on long distance hiking, hiking culture, nature, creativity and my undying love for backrests.
+Expect reflections on long distance hiking, art-making on trail and off, hiking culture, nature and my undying love for backrests.

 What it’s like to be dry and smug while watching clouds scatter their showers over an exceptionally beautiful pastoral Virginia valley.